MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Remote_FAQ.md

 ## SHORT DESCRIPTION
-Contains questions and answers about running remote commands in  Windows PowerShell®.
+Contains questions and answers about running remote commands in  Windows PowerShell?

 ## LONG DESCRIPTION